sindre-gangeskar/staff-and-delivery-app/readme.md

-# Staff And Delivery App
+# Staff And Delivery - Semester Project

 Projected created as the semester project assignment.